Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 4. Click Configure.

-NOTE: Along with validating a RADIUS server by certificates, you should also specify the RADIUS server certificate names for validation as an additional security measure.
-This is available in the Wi-Fi payload when you enable the certificate you just uploaded.
+NOTE: Along with validating a RADIUS server by certificates, specify the RADIUS server certificate names for validation as an additional security measure.
+This is available in the Wi-Fi payload when the uploaded certificate is enabled.

 When a device successfully enrolls, the Configuration Profiles table shows an increased value for Completed.